lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic1_TLFramework.md

 ### C. Preparation of Assignments and Exams
 *Creating opportunities for practice, application, and evaluation*

-- Design formative and summative assessments aligned with learning outcomes
+- Design formative and summative assessments aligned with learning objectives
 - Use rubrics to define performance expectations
 - Create authentic tasks (e.g., case studies, real-world problems, AI-assisted projects)
 - Balance low- and high-stakes activities